ArcBlock/abtnode-docs/src/developer/bundle-blocklets/index.md

 #### 4. Inject the blocklet meta script

-Then add a script tag in the head to load blocklet meta:
+Add a script tag in the head to load blocklet meta:

 ```html
 <script src="__meta__.js"></script>
 ```

-This script will load from any path the blocklet is mounted, the content of the script will be similar to:
+This script cold be loaded from any path within the blocklet.
+The content of the script will look something like this:

 ```javascript
 window.blocklet = {